MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 ### Importing data to your Shopify shop is not enabled, navigate to shop card to enable.

 Enable the **Allow Data Sync to Shopify** toggle on the **Shopify Shop Card**.
 This is a kind of killswitch intended for protecting online shop from getting demo data from [!INCLUDE[prod_short](../includes/prod_short.md)].

-It was intended that this field would be enabled by default, but a bug is causing this field to be disabled, which means you have to manually enable it.

 ## See also